aosabook/500lines/functionalDB/chapter.md

        [(update-creation-ts (assoc ent :id ent-id) new-ts) next-top-id]))
 ````

-To add the entity to storage, we locate the most recent layer in the database and update the storage in that layer with a new layer, the results of this operation are stored in the *layer-with-updated-storage* local variable.
+To add the entity to storage, we locate the most recent layer in the database and update the storage in that layer with a new layer.
+The results of this operation are assigned to the *layer-with-updated-storage* local variable.

-[TODO: Debo resume editing here]

-Last but not least phase in adding an entity to the database is updating the indices.
-This means that:
+Finally, we must update the indexes.
+This means:

-1. For each of the indices (done by the combination of *reduce* and the *partial*-ed *add-entity-to-index* at the *add-entity* function)
+1. For each of the indexes (done by the combination of *reduce* and the *partial*-ed *add-entity-to-index* at the *add-entity* function)
 2. Find the attributes that should be indexed (see the combination of *filter* with the index’s *usage-pred* that operates on the attributes in *add-entity-to-index*)
 3. build an index-path from the the entity’s id (see the combination of the *partial*-ed *update-entry-in-index* with *from-eav* at the *update-attr-in-index* function)
 4. Add that path to the index (see the *update-entry-in-index* function)